Saint Thomas Church (Manhattan): Miller-Scott Organ

 On October 3, 2008, Saint Thomas Church announced its Vestry's decision to replace the aging Arents Memorial Chancel Organ with a new instrument.
 The announcement noted that as part of a substantial renovation effort to the church, a new instrument from Dobson Pipe Organ Builders of Lake City, Iowa, would be installed to replace the current instrument.
 Plans called for the retention of the especially ornate 1913 organ case-front and console cabinetry and, to better respect the church's well-developed neo-Gothic design aesthetic, the elimination of visible organ pipes added above the choir stall canopies in the 1956 rebuild.

-The Irene D. and William R. Miller Chancel Organ in Memory of John Scott, dedicated on October 5 and 7, 2018, is one of North America's most significant new pipe organs.
-In addition to supporting the parish's internationally renowned liturgical and musical life, the Miller-Scott Organ serves as a showcase for recitalists from all over the world and helps Saint Thomas train the next generation of organists.
+The Irene D. and William R. Miller Chancel Organ in Memory of John Scott, dedicated on October 5 and 7, 2018, is one of North America's notable new pipe organs.
+In addition to supporting the parish's liturgical and musical life, the Miller-Scott Organ serves as a showcase for recitalists from all over the world and helps Saint Thomas train the next generation of organists.

 The new organ contains 7,069 pipes, a number of which are from the former instrument.
 Fifteen sets of pipes, including some of the largest existing wooden ones, have been rebuilt and reinstated; these include the very softest sounds, several flutes and strings, and some specialty trumpet stops.
 Much of the design and decoration form for the new organ case are derived from precedents throughout the rest of the building, and Gothic revival style in general.
 In the 1913 north organ case, imagery is taken from Psalm 150: trumpet and lyre, string and cymbal.
 The new organ case takes as its decorative program the themes of music, ministry and praise.
 Carved texts include "Soli Deo Gloria" and quotations from the Psalms.
 Major carvings depict symbols of the Four Evangelists, and there are portraits of persons important in the recent life of Saint Thomas Church, including former directors of music Gerre Hancock and John Scott, Rector Emeritus Fr.
 Andrew Mead, and Irene and William Miller, whose benefaction was central to the creation of the Miller-Scott Organ.